 October 29, 2013

 City Council Chambers | 480 S. Allison Parkway

 How do transportation and land use work together to create a more livable city?
 How should Lakewood plan for future growth and encourage the development of a multimodal transportation system?

-Provide your thoughts on planning approaches for integrating the automobile, pedestrians, bicyclists and public transportation users into a sustainable city.Crissy Fanganello is the current Director for the City & County of Denver's Policy, Planning & Sustainability division and a member of the Executive Management Team for the Department of Public Works.
+Lakewood Moves was held to gather feedback on planning approaches for integrating the automobile, pedestrians, bicyclists and public transportation users into a sustainable city.SpeakersGideon Berger is an urban planner with 8 years of experience in the public, non-profit and private sectors whose practice has focused on using transportation infrastructure to help communities achieve their broader goals.
+Gideon directs the Rose Fellowship program at the Urban Land Institute in Washington, DC.Crissy Fanganello is the current Director for the City & County of Denver's Policy, Planning & Sustainability division and a member of the Executive Management Team for the Department of Public Works.
 Ms. Fanganello has been with the City since 2005, working tirelessly on the development, funding and implementation of a robust multimodal transportation system for Denver and the Region.

-Lakewood Moves Survey
+Summary for Lakewood Moves